 Classic Monsters Welcome

 Unfortunately, Gaines lost.
 The classic horror comics he produced came to an end.
-With the end of his horror comics, other comic book companies were quick to create a list of rules and guidelines which eventually became known as the Comics Code Authority for publication.
+With the end of his horror comics, other comic book companies were quick to create a list of rules and guidelines for publication, which eventually became known as the Comics Code Authority.

-It wasn’t until decades later Marvel found a loophole in the Authority’s stringent rules through their publication of classic comics.
-While monsters, on the whole, were frowned upon by the Comic Code, telling the story of both Dracula and Frankenstein – two characters who were the subjects of literary classics WERE allowable.
-Marvel began to publish stories of Dracula and Frankenstein, as well as any other character who might have been born from the classic traditions of Arthur Conan Doyle and Edgar Allen Poe.
+It wasn’t until decades later that Marvel found a loophole in the Authority’s stringent rules through their publication of classic comics.
+While monsters, on the whole, were frowned upon by the Comic Code, telling the stories of both Dracula and Frankenstein—two characters who were the subjects of literary classics—was allowable.
+Marvel began to publish stories of Dracula and Frankenstein as well as any other character who might have been born from the classic traditions of Arthur Conan Doyle and Edgar Allen Poe.

-Marvel, ready to jump on this loophole managed to avoid calling heroes who came back from the dead as zombies and called them things like zuvembie – a term originally coined by Robert E. Howard in Weird Tales.
-Slowly Marvel began to introduce horror back into comics and with that, they launched many characters who were not part of the classic monsters but were equally weird.
+Marvel, ready to jump on this loophole, managed to avoid calling heroes who came back from the dead "zombies" by calling them things like zuvembie—a term originally coined by Robert E. Howard in Weird Tales—instead.
+Slowly, Marvel began to introduce horror back into comics, and with that, they launched many characters who were not part of the classic cast of monsters but were equally weird.

 Marvel Makes New Weird Monsters

 These new characters fit nicely into America’s new fascination with demons and demonic possession.
 Marvel brought aboard The Ghost Rider.
-Johnny Blaze who made a pact of one of Marvel’s supernatural “devils” – who turned out to be Mephisto – was bonded to another demon Zarathos who possessed Blaze's body to punish the wicked with hellfire spawned vengeance.
+Johnny Blaze, who made a pact with one of Marvel’s supernatural “devils” (who turned out to be Mephisto) was bonded to another demon, Zarathos, who possessed Blaze's body to punish the wicked with a hellfire-spawned vengeance.

 This character was then followed by Daimon Hellstrom, The Son of Satan.
 Hellstrom, who was the product of Lucifer and a mortal woman, along with his sister, a succubus named Satana, were trained by their father in using the magic that came from their dark heritage.
 The birth of this character was most likely a direct result of the popularity of Rosemary’s Baby in 1968 and William Peter Blatty’s Exorcist film of 1974.

 Marvel didn’t stop there, either.
 In an effort to cash in on the monsters of H.P.
 Lovecraft and monsters that came not only from outer space, but ones from when science goes ka-blooey, champions were needed to fight them.
-Notably, the demonic monsters were all part and parcel of Doctor Strange’s other dimensionally birthed hellspawn.
-He fought against terrible menaces such as Marvel’s answer to Cthulhu, the Shuma Gorath as well as the omnipresent nocturnal nemesis of Nightmare.
-For a lot of the other ones, those went to Ulysses Bloodstone – an immortal monster hunter dedicated to wiping the monsters out who murdered his prehistoric family and tribe for thousands of years.
+Notably, the demonic monsters were all part and parcel of Doctor Strange’s other-dimensionally birthed hellspawn.
+He fought against terrible menaces such as Marvel’s answer to Cthulhu, the Shuma Gorath, as well as the omnipresent nocturnal nemesis of Nightmare.
+For a lot of the other ones, they went to Ulysses Bloodstone, an immortal monster-hunter dedicated to wiping out the monsters who murdered his prehistoric family and tribe for thousands of years.